Edit

 Microsoft has confirmed that this is a problem in the Microsoft products that are listed in the "Applies to" section.

 Every DNS server that is authoritative for an Active Directory-integrated DNS zone adds an NS record.
 By default, every DC in a domain registers an SRV record for a set of non-site-specific names such as "_ldap._tcp.<domain_name>" and A record(s) that map(s) the Active Directory DNS domain name to the TCP/IP address(es) of the DC.
-When a DNS server tries to write a record after approximately 1200 records with the same shared name, Local Security Authority (LSA) runs at 100 percent CPU usage for approximately 10 seconds and the registration does not succeed.
-Netlogon retries this registration every hour; the 100 percent CPU usage spike reappears at least once an hour and the attempted registrations do not succeed.
+When a DNS server tries to write a record with many values for the same shared name, Local Security Authority Subsystem Service (LSASS) runs at 100% CPU usage for approximately 10 seconds and the registration doesn't succeed.
+Netlogon retries this registration every hour; the 100% CPU usage spike reappears at least once an hour, and the attempted registrations don't succeed.